A simple, flexible method for timing cross-calibration of space missions: Supporting multiple JPL ephemerides at once

 \subsection{Validation}

 To validate the method described above, we made a number of tests, described in the following paragraphs.

-\paragraph{Roundtrip of simulated TOAs.} Starting from a model of the Crab pulsar defined in the DE200 ephemeris, we simulated one month of geocentered TOAs as in Section~\ref{sec:jpleph}, we fit a DE430 model to them, simulated geocentered TOAs with the new model, and calculated the residuals to the initial model.
+\paragraph{Roundtrip of simulated TOAs.} Starting from a model of the Crab pulsar defined in the DE200 ephemeris, we simulated one month of geocentered TOAs as in Section~\ref{sec:jpleph}, we fit a DE430 model to them using a random position in the ICRS frame around the JBE position, simulated geocentered TOAs with the new model, and calculated the residuals to the initial model.
 Results are shown in Figure~\ref{fig:validation}.
-We found that, for the method to work with a precision of more than 5\,\microsec, quadruple precision floating points have to be available in the computer doing the analysis.
-For example, in recent Silicon-based Mac machines, the scatter in Figure~\ref{fig:validation} increased by a factor $\sim$20, with strong patterns dependent on the pulse frequency and the day of year.
-The problem did not appear on Intel-based Macs, Linux machines, or when using the Rosetta emulator on Silicon Macs. \paragraph{Difference between ephemerides in barycentering} We compared the phases of photons from \nustar observations of the Crab pulsar, barycentered using the DE200 and DE430 ephemerides and folded using the timing models obtained with our method.
-Differences were below a few \microsec (Figure~\ref{fig:TOA_comparison}).
+We found that, for the method to work with a precision of better than 5\,\microsec, quadruple precision\footnote{Here we refer to the data type often called \texttt{float128}, despite being in practice an 80-bit floating point in common architectures and, therefore, not actual quadruple precision.} floating points have to be available in the computer doing the analysis.
+For example, in recent ARM-based Mac machines, the scatter in Figure~\ref{fig:validation} increased by a factor $\sim$20, with strong patterns dependent on the pulse frequency and the day of year.
+The problem did not appear on Intel-based Macs, x86 Linux-powered machines, or when using the Rosetta emulator on ARM-based Macs (which is also capable of emulating long doubles).
+Also, we found that the fit with the two-derivative model was always adequate, yielding an rms scatter of residual comparable with the injected 0.1\,\microsec errorbars, if the simulated position was $<5$\arcsec, which is typically the case in our observations, and still $\lesssim$1\,\microsec for a position error $<1$\arcmin. \paragraph{End-to-end validation} We proceeded to an end-to-end validation the procedure using \nicer observations of the Crab pulsar, barycentered using the DE200, DE430, and DE440 ephemerides and folded using the timing models obtained with our method.
+We folded the profiles and applied the residual calculation described in Section~\ref{sec:toa}, and then compared the results.
+We find that the difference between the residuals using the DE200 and DE4xx ephemerides was always consistent with 0 (\figref{fig:TOA_comparison}).
+This demonstrates that the method described in this paper is able to calculate TOAs from a variety of JPL ephemerides and positions, and that the differences are comparable to the TOA error at this level, with a possible systematic shift by $\sim2\,\rm\mu s$ that we are investigating.
+This level of precision is adequate for Crab studies, but can be improved by analyzing sharper pulsars.
+This is planned for future studies.

-\paragraph{Calculation of local frequency} We also calculated the local frequency of the pulsar by applying the quasi-fast folding algorithm \citep{bachettiAllOnceTransient2020}, as implemented in Stingray \citep{huppenkothenStingrayModernPython2019}, to each observation, searching a small frequency-frequency derivative plane around the radio solution.